Case Studies

 Summary

-united electronics industry logoDMC was introduced by United Electronic Industries (UEI) to a customer in the Aerospace industry to develop a rocket Hardware-in-the-Loop (HIL) system.
-The client had many signal types that needed to be emulated to test control systems for various subsystems of their rocket.
-DMC designed signal emulation hardware in a modular way, allowing the composition of two separate HIL systems while minimizing non-recurring engineering (NRE) between both systems.
-The modular signal emulation design also allowed DMC to develop a single set of shared test equipment which was flexible enough to test both HIL systems and reduced the customer's capital expenditure.
+DMC developed and delivered a rocket Hardware-in-the-Loop (HIL) system to a leading contributor in human spaceflight advancement.
+The customer's units under test, including propulsion and crew modules, had a large number of diverse signal types that needed to be emulated to test control systems for various subsystems of their rocket.
+DMC employed a modular design in the designed signal emulation hardware, allowing the composition of two separate HIL systems while minimizing non-recurring engineering (NRE) between both systems.
+This modular design also allowed DMC to develop a single set of shared test equipment which was flexible enough to test both HIL systems and reduced the customer's capital expenditure.

 Solution

-DMC was engaged to design and fabricate two HIL systems for different rocket subsystems to support the customer’s flight control software testing needs.
+united electronics industry logoDMC engaged with this customer through our collaborative partnership with United Electronic Industries (UEI) to design and fabricate two HIL systems for different rocket subsystems to support the customer’s flight control software testing needs.
 To deliver a cost-effective solution, DMC leveraged a modular signal emulation design with a standalone set of shared test equipment, minimizing non-recurring engineering costs and capital expenditures.

 Modular Signal Emulation Hardware